 Hades Twin Fists Builds - The Barry Allen (Movement Speed, Dodge)

 This Hades Twin Fists build is all about Movement Speed and Dodge Chance, and Hermes is going to be your best friend.
+You can only grab three of his boons throughout any given run (if you're lucky with Chiron's last shop), but if you can get the three below, you'll be set.
 Unfortunately, his keepsake doesn’t guarantee his appearance, but you’ll want to equip the Lambent Plume Keepsake throughout the entire run.

 If you can finish stages quickly enough, the keepsake will give you more than 20% bonus movement speed and dodge chance by the time you meet Hades.
 That should be fairly easy to accomplish, especially in Tartarus and the fiery pits of Asphodel, but that’s only the beginning.